mahadevan-k/flowrest/README.md

 Dial M for Member
 ---

-All reosurces have a member resolution function called `m`.
+All resources have a member resolution function called `m`.
 You use this function to insert the identifier of the member.
 For example, if you wanted to get a book with id `4`, you'd do:

     root.books.m(4).GET()